Skip to main content

 ) AS region_averages;

-The inner query calculates the average order value for each region, and the outer query finds the highest average among them.
+The inner query calculates the average order value per region, while the outer query selects the maximum average among those regions.

 Want to learn more?